h4rvey-g/Notes-blog/docs/USMLE/Immunology/Systemic lupus erythematosus.md

 # Etiology
 - Genetic predisposition
 	- HLA-DR2 and HLA-DR3 are commonly present in individuals with SLE.
-	- Genetic deficiency of classical pathway complement proteins (C1q, C2, C4) in approx. 10% of affected individuals
+	- Genetic deficiency of classical pathway [[./Complement system|complement]] proteins (C1q, C2, C4) in approx. 10% of affected individuals
-- Hormonal factors: <span style="background:rgba(240, 200, 0, 0.2)">Hyperestrogenic states (e.g., due to oral contraceptive use, postmenopausal hormonal therapy</span>, endometriosis) are associated with an increased risk of SLE.
+- Hormonal factors: <span style="background:rgba(240, 200, 0, 0.2)">Hyperestrogenic states (e.g., due to oral contraceptive use, postmenopausal hormonal therapy</span>, [[../Reproductive/Endometriosis|endometriosis]]) are associated with an increased risk of SLE.
 - Environmental factors
 	- Cigarette smoking and silica exposure increase the risk of developing SLE.
 	- <span style="background:rgba(240, 200, 0, 0.2)">UV light and EBV infection may trigger disease flares</span>, but there is insufficient evidence on whether they cause SLE.